aviato/botsy/README.md

-# botsy
+# Botsy
-A simple discord bot that plays your favorite songs and annoys your friends
+A simple discord bot that plays your favorite songs and annoys your friends.

+## Commands
+`$play [song name]` - plays a song by searching Youtube, grabbing the top result and streaming the audio through Discord.

 ## Installation
 Node.js is required to run `botsy`.
 Install that first if you don't have it.